Skip to content

 • Glorious rural setting surrounded by open countryside

-• Rural but accessible, Whitby some 15 minutes’ drive
+• Accessible location, Whitby approx. 15 minutes’ drive

 Description

-Entrance hall, 3 reception rooms, office, kitchen/breakfast room, utility room, shower room/wc, rear hall
+Entrance hall, 3 reception rooms, kitchen/breakfast room, utility room, shower room/wc, office

 Workshop, tractor shed, storage shed, greenhouse